open-chat-labs/open-chat/v2/frontend/readme.md

 Also, related to i18n, we wish to make sure that all UI code works correctly in rtl mode as well as ltr, so be sure to test that when making UI changes.

 ## Styling
 Styles are generally written within svelte components using scss.
 Useful css utilities and variables are provided via a `mixins.scss` file which can be imported as needed.
+Avoid ad hoc inline values for things like colors, spacing and font sizes.
+Use the mixins and scss variables defined and we will automatically achieve a certain continuity and consistency in the UI.

 ### Theming
 Themes are provided via css variables.
 When defining colours within the svelte components, use existing theme level css variables or extend the theme if necessary.
 Do not hard-code colours.